Wheeling, West Virginia: Fort Henry

-Role as transportation hub
+Early 19th century

 The National Road arrived in Wheeling in 1818, linking the Ohio River to the Potomac River, and allowing goods from the Ohio Valley to flow through Wheeling and on to points east.
 As the endpoint of the National Road, Wheeling became a gateway to early westward expansion.
 In 1849 the Wheeling Suspension Bridge crossed the Ohio River and allowed the city to expand onto Wheeling Island.
 Lessons learned in constructing the bridge were used in the construction of the Brooklyn Bridge.
 Rail transportation reached Wheeling in 1853 when the Baltimore and Ohio Railroad connected Wheeling to Pennsylvania, Maryland, and markets in the Northeast.
 A new bridge connected the city to Bellaire, Ohio, just across the river, and to western areas of the U.S.

-Anti-slavery sentiment

 Much of the area had been settled by yeoman farmers, few of whom owned slaves.
 With the railroad, a larger industrial or mercantile middle class developed that depended on free labor; it felt either disinterest or hostility to slavery.
 The Wheeling Intelligencer newspaper expressed the area's anti-secession sentiment as tensions rose over slavery and national issues.
 The city became part of the movement of western areas to secede from Virginia after the beginning of the Civil War, hosting the Wheeling Convention of 1861.
 It served as the provisional capital of the Restored Government of Virginia from 1861 to 1863, and became the first capital of West Virginia after the state seceded from Virginia and was admitted to the Union in its own right in 1863.
+From the acceptance of the new state of West Virginia into the union until the Restored Government of Virginia's move to Alexandria in August of the same year, Wheeling was the state capital of both West Virginia and Virginia.

 The growing German population, which included immigrants after the 1848 Revolutions, was firmly anti-slavery.
 The Germans of Wheeling organized the "First West Virginia Artillery" to oppose the Confederacy and played a role in the initial movement to separate from Virginia.
 The Germans' culture influenced the city, such as their "German Singing Societies", the first of which began in 1855.